MSW online program

 The MSW online program is designed for students who plan to enroll in Interpersonal Concentration.
 The program has prescribed options.

 1. On average, successful students spend eight hours on coursework each week per course.
 Therefore, students are advised not to work full-time while in the full-time online program.
-Currently, we do not have a part-time program option.

 2. Students in the MSW online program must take all of their required courses in the online format in the sequence noted in the tables below.